-This will send a text to your phone confirming the phone number of the SIM and that calls can be made from the modem.
+If your SIM and the Cellular Network supports SMS messages, this will send a text to your phone, confirming the phone number of the SIM and that SMS calls can be made from the modem.

-If you fail to receive a text message this could indicate a sim or modem fault.
+If you fail to receive a text message this could indicate a sim or modem fault, but first verify that both the SIM and Cellular Network support SMS messages.

 When finished, tap on the "Delete Old SMS" button.